-Here’s your first tip: stay away from pre-packed bags available online or in stores!
+Here’s your first tip: stay away from pre-packed bags!
 They are too expensive and miss important items, such as medication, pet care items, and so on.
 You’ll also end up with a backpack that won’t fit you comfortably (buy your backpack separately).

 Bug Out Bag Categories Items